 This approach, alongside centralised management for enterprise-wide policy creation/maintenance, makes SD-WAN a natural fit for businesses looking to embrace a multi-cloud strategy.
 For example, it removes the need for Internet-based traffic to be back-hauled via a central location and/or a data centre.

 I would position Viptela as my SD-WAN provider, who (in my opinion) have the most mature and reliable service offering, as well as the added benefit of being recently (AUG-2017) acquired by Cisco.
 I fully expect the SD-WAN market to evolve quickly over the coming years, therefore the Cisco acquisition should help provide stability, as well as complement a Cisco-based LAN/WLAN architecture.

-Alongside Viptela, I would position commodity Internet connections as my primary transport for all global sites, leveraging a company such as CenturyLink for centralised circuit provisioning, support and billing.
+Alongside Viptela, I would target commodity Internet connections as my primary transport for all global sites, positioning CenturyLink for centralised circuit provisioning, support and billing.
 Through their acquisition of Level 3 Communications, CenturyLink operate a tier-one network, with a strong presence across the Americas and EMA.
 APAC would likely present an additional challenge, but I am confident that any gaps could be filled through CenturyLink via local provider partnerships.

 Alongside the benefits previously described, my decision to position SD-WAN can be summarised based on the following value proposition.